 1. Attendee Engagement Metrics: The Pulse of Your Event

 Quote: “We realised that without tracking engagement properly, we couldn’t prove ROI to sponsors or exhibitors.
-Now, we monitor every click and conversation to identify the most impactful moments.” – Marketing Manager, Global Trade Show
+Now, we monitor every click and conversation to identify the most impactful moments.” – Marketing Manager, Global Accounting Event Portfolio

 One of the most vital aspects of event data is tracking attendee engagement.
 Whether it’s measuring session attendance, booth visits, or interactions on your event app, engagement data provides a direct line to understanding how much value your event delivers to participants.